devonjones/openforge-tutorials/sets/README.md

 #### Hobby knife
 You'll want an xacto knife.
 I prefer one with [rubber sides](http://amzn.to/2ESwczx).
 You'll also want a [self healing mat](http://amzn.to/2H58ErW) and [plenty of blades](http://amzn.to/2H3PZwy) (a sharp knife is counterintuitively safer then a dull one).
 Don't be stupid with these, cut away from yourself.
 I know, I've had 3 bad cuts in the past few years, one of which that did permanent nerve damage to my left pointer finger.
 Be  careful!

+#### Clamps
+Clamps are super useful for holding tiles together when gluing.
+I like to use both [spring clamps](https://amzn.to/2KIU1Ow) and [small bar clamps](https://amzn.to/2HftPZV) for a variety of ways to hold parts as they glue.

 #### Pin Vice
 I use the pin vice all the time.
 Basically it's a mini drill that you turn with your hands that has very tiny bits.
 For anything that I print that uses filament as a joint or a rivet, having a drill that's a little larger then a 1.75mm piece of filament is super useful, but I find a ton of other uses for it in both 3d printing, and for miniatures.
 This isn't critical equipment, but it's really pretty useful to have.